 Developer has calculated and reported emission reductions and is seeking verification and issuance of credits.
 The reporting period must be no longer than 12 months.

-Secondary Loop Refrigeration System means an advanced refrigeration system where a heat transfer medium (e.g. glycol) is used in conjunction with a primary refrigerant.
+Secondary Loop Refrigeration System (or Indirect System) means an advanced refrigeration system where a heat transfer medium (e.g. glycol) is used in conjunction with a primary refrigerant.

 Stand-alone refrigeration system means a self-contained refrigeration system with components that are integrated within its structure.